cdpoboxhub/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+Number of failed HTTP requests can be measured from keeping track of
+1. number of 40x errors returned vs
+2. 20x success codes returned.
+3. Time for succesfull span to complete from customer land on page to returned page.
+4. Time for successfull span trace to complete from customer click the "correct" button
+5. Time for successfull span trace to complete from customer click the "wrong" button on frontend-service webapage.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.